How to Control and Prevent Hornworms

-The adult moth forms of these hornworms are known regionally as sphinx moths, hawk moths or hummingbird moths.
+Tomato and tobacco hornworms are both immature, larval stages of large moths.
+The damage these worms cause in your garden is the same, but the worms have different markings.
+Tomato hornworms have a black horn on their rear with white, V-shaped marks pointing forward along their bright green sides.
+Tobacco hornworms have a red horn on their posterior and diagonal white stripes along their sides.
+The adult forms of these hornworms are known regionally as sphinx moths, hawk moths or hummingbird moths.
 These large moths emerge in late spring and lay their eggs at night on plant leaves.
-Tomato and tobacco leaves are preferred, but related plants are used, too.
+They prefer tomato and tobacco leaves, but they'll use related plants, too.
 Under optimal conditions, a single adult female moth can produce up to 2,000 eggs.1 Hornworms hatch in less than one week, and then dine relentlessly on your veggies for up to one month.2 With a life cycle of just 30 to 50 days, two or more generations per season are common.3

-GardenTech is a registered trademark of Gulfstream Home and Garden, Inc. Sevin is a registered trademark of Tessenderlo Kerley, Inc.
+GardenTech is a registered trademark of Gulfstream Home and Garden, Inc.

 1. Oklahoma State University Entomology and Plant Pathology, “Tomato Hornworm, Tobacco Hornworm," Oklahoma State University.

-2. Cranshaw, W. S, “Hornworms and Hummingbird Moths," Colorado State University, August 2014.
+2. W. S. Cranshaw, “Hornworms and Hummingbird Moths," Colorado State University, July 2014.

-3. Villanueva, J. Raul, “Tobacco Hornworm, Tomato Hornworm," University of Florida, November 2013.
+3. J. R. Villanueva, “Tobacco Hornworm, Tomato Hornworm," University of Florida, January 2017.